Floodwaters from Yellowstone surge through eastern Montana - NewsBreak

 Now, with the road from Gardiner into northern Yellowstone washed out, the wildlife is still there but it’s out of reach to McGary and her guide service, In Our Nature, is suddenly in trouble.

 “The summer that we prepared for is not at all similar to the summer that we’re going to have,” she said.
-“This is an 80% to 100% loss of business during the high season.”
+“This is an 80 to 100 percent loss of business during the high season.”

 Flying Pig Adventures, a Gardiner-based business that guides rafting trips on the Yellowstone River, will need to rely more on tourists staying in Montana now that roads into the park are impassible, co-owner Patrick Sipp said Wednesday.